 There was a time when the East Village was one of the coolest neighborhoods in New York City.
 It was during a time when most New Yorkers wouldn’t venture below 14th Street if you didn’t have to.
 It was hip in a counter-cultural way.
 In fact it was kind of grungy.

-There was a time when most of the residential rents below 14th Street were relatively cheap for New York City standards.
+There was a time when most of the residential rents below 14th Street were relatively cheap by New York City standards.
 As a result the neighborhood became a haven for artists, writers, musicians, performers and anyone who didn’t have a lot of money.

 The street St. Mark’s Place runs through the heart of the East Village and was a very lively street with many independent businesses that catered to the denizens of the neighborhood.
 Although most businesses are still independent on St. Mark’s Place and throughout much of the East Village, it has been transformed.
 It has been cleaned up for better or worse.

 In the 1980s I spent a lot of time in the East Village.
 It was home to punk rock music and CBGB’s night club that launched many careers including the Ramones, Blondie, Talking Heads, The New York Dolls, Patti Smith and many more.
 The East Village is also home to the Village Voice.
 The weekly cultural newspaper was able to thrive for many years because The New York Times didn’t list cultural events that happened below 14th Street!
 The Village Voice has ceased its print edition but can still be found online.
+Unfortunately, the Village Voice has ceased print publications.

 It was also the home to many artists and photographers including Keith Haring, Jean-Michel Basquiat, Jackson Pollock, Lee Krasner, Diane Arbus, Saul Leiter and many others.
 Also writers include Allen Ginsburg, Sam Shepard and William Burroughs.
 Andy Warhol had a night club on St. Mark’s Place and the house band was The Velvet Underground!